JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 ### Interop views

+If you would like to embed native views within common composables, or vice versa, you'll need to familiarize yourself with platform-specific mechanisms supported by Compose Multiplatform.

+For iOS, there are separate guides for interop code with [SwiftUI](compose-swiftui-integration.md) and [UIKit](compose-uikit-integration.md).

+For desktop, Compose Multiplatform supports [](compose-desktop-swing-interoperability.md).

 ### Back gesture

 Android devices have back gesture support by default, and every screen reacts to the **Back** button in some fashion.

-On iOS, there is no back gesture by default, although developers
+On iOS, there is no back gesture by default, although developers are encouraged to implement similar functionality to meet user experience expectations.
+Compose Multiplatform for iOS supports back gestures by default to mimic Android functionality.

+On desktop, Compose Multiplatform uses the **Esc** key by default as a back trigger.

+For details, see the [](compose-navigation.md#back-gesture) section.

 ### Text